“Maybe the greatest madness is to see life as it is, rather than as it could be.”

 Then one day as I was following a random internet rabbit hole I discovered a video of a band I hadn’t heard of called Carney.
 Who would’ve thought that YouTube could be a vehicle for epiphany?
 Well, inspiration comes from unexpected places sometimes.

-Something about those guys, their incredible talent, the level of connectedness they clearly have with the music they create, was magic.
 This may sound weird, but as I was watching, listening, I saw them dissolve into the music they were playing.
 I recognized that place where an artist becomes art and suddenly, I remembered.
 I remembered what it feels like to BE the music, to be fully connected and immersed in the flow of creating, expanding, surrendering – doing what you’re here to do.
 The sheer joy of being the vehicle for a perfectly vibrating sound or the flow of color on a canvas.
 It is exhilarating and electric, yet the most natural and centered feeling in the world.
 It is raw, pure emotion.
 I used to know what that was, years and years ago, and I wanted it back.
 I wanted to feel that again.

 In that fraction of a moment, the call that I heard as a kid, the song I had stuffed down, ignored, belittled and abandoned, hit me like a mack truck to the face.
 It was loud as the sea and quiet as a whisper and I could ignore it no longer.